swetha-devops-platform/cka-certification-preparation/DAY 01 - Docker Fundamentals/notes.md

 **The flow in one line:** You type a command (Client) → the Daemon on the Host executes it → it either pulls an Image from the Registry or runs a Container from an existing Image → and you can push new images back to the Registry to share them.

+---

+# Difference Between Docker Image & Containers

+A Docker image is a read-only template that contains the application code, runtime, libraries, dependencies, configuration files, and metadata required to run an application.
+It serves as the blueprint for creating containers.

+A Docker container is a running instance of a Docker image.
+When a container is started, Docker adds a thin writable layer on top of the read-only image so the application can execute and make changes without modifying the original image.
+Multiple containers can be created from the same Docker image.